mitchpaulus/neobem/doc/design_goals.md

   Projects in building construction last *years* and the buildings themselves last *decades*.
-You should expect to be able to run your simulation model years later and it should work.
+You should expect to be able to run your simulation model years later and it should still work.

-- There must always be a sole commander-in-chief in charge of the language.
+- There must always be a sole commander-in-chief in charge of the language (Inspired by the [KISS Linux Guidestones](https://k1ss.org/guidestones)).

   This language shall not be designed by committee.
 This does not mean feedback, feature requests, criticism are not welcome!
   Contributions of all kinds are wanted.

-  This statement simply means that it is ultimately one persons decision on the future direction of the language.
+  This statement simply means that it is ultimately one person who determines the future direction of the language.